216-937-2030

 Energy Star 7.0 sets new standards for energy-efficient windows and doors based on different climate zones.
 Here’s a breakdown of the new requirements for each zone:

-For context, U-Factor measures the rate of heat transfer through a window.
-It quantifies how effective a window is at insulating and preventing heat from escaping a building.
-The lower the U-Factor, the better a window is at insulating.
-SHGC (Solar Heat Gain Coefficient) is the measure of the fraction of solar radiation that enters through a window and is released as heat into the building.
+This measures the fraction of solar radiation that enters through a window and is released as heat into the building.
 A high SHGC allows more solar heat energy to pass through the window.

 Why Energy Star 7.0 Matters

 • Enhanced Comfort: They provide better insulation and solar heat management, improving home comfort.
+By stopping conditioned air from escaping, your HVAC system won’t have to work double-time.

 Additionally, the Energy Star program offers tax credits to incentivize these upgrades.
 The 25C tax credit is now extended through 2032, offering no lifetime limits and a 30% credit on product costs.
 The Energy-Efficient Home Improvement Credit also provides valuable incentives.
 Here is a breakdown of both: